Jathn/Jathn/README.md

 ## About Me

 3rd year Automation and Robotics Student from Finland.
-Based in Finland,

 - 🔭 I’m currently on the lookout for new opportunities.
 - 🌱 Currently learning rust, networking and exploring new ideas.